frederikme/TinderBotz/DOCUMENTATION.md

 ```
 ## Storing (geo)Matches
 Every profile, also known as a (geo)match, can be stored locally. </br>
-Storing data can be useful for reducing runtime, for exampling when needing to fetch your matches,</br>
+Storing data can be useful for reducing runtime, for exampling when needing to fetch your matches.</br>
-and for performing some data analysis.
-More about data analysis can be found here: [Data Analysis](#data-analysis)</br>
 ```
 matches = session.getAllMatches()
 for match in matches: